Post Office Plaza Redevelopment Planning & Related Documents

 The Prelimnary Investigation and Planning Study consisted of the following study area parcels:

-A Community Visioning Workshop held on June 15, 2017 to get input from the community on what the redeveloped area should look like.
-The June 15th presentation and video can be reviewed here:
+On June 15, 2017, a Community Visioning Workshop was held to get input from the community on what the redeveloped area should look like.
+The June 15th presentation and video can be viewed here:

-During the community visioning process, the following three surveys were made available to obtain the public's feedback on building design preferences and retail business preferences in the downtown, as well as housing choices.
-Please provide your input by completing the following surveys.
+Also, during the community's visioning process, the three online surveys were made available to obtain the public's feedback on building design preferences and retail business preferences in the downtown, as well as housing choices.

 Post Office Plaza (looking north)